The origin of consciousness in the breakdown of the bicameral mind

 Vestiges of the bicameral mind

 An entire part is dedicated to the vestiges of this old mentality in our own minds.
 This interesting part, which I will not summarize here, contains all kinds of indirect evidence for the development of our present psychological state.
 I already mentioned schizophrenia, but also historical phenomenons like oracles and prophecy are taken into account.
-Until the present age we are reminded that there are phenomena like mediums, possession, hypnosis.. these are all kinds of mental states that resemble the ancient bicameral mind in the sense that they imply a diminished level of consciousness.
+Until the present age we are reminded that there are phenomena like mediums, possession, hypnosis.. these are all kinds of mental states that resemble the ancient bicameral mind in the sense that they depend on a lower level of consciousness.